 A research team led by Bomee Lee of University of Massachusetts reported that ~11 billion years ago large galaxies had the same ratio of young (blue) to old (red) galaxies.

-Galaxies can be objectively divided into two types: Young and Blue vs Old and Red.
+Galaxies can be objectively divided into two types: Blue means Young galaxies, and Red means Old ones.
 Young blue galaxies are rich in star formation, while red galaxies have little star formation.

 “Already, 2.5 billion years after the big bang, galaxies appeared to have the same correlation of morphological properties and star formation properties as we see in the local, present-day universe.
 So this process of galaxy diversification is really fast and effective.“